-- (3) Any learner to whom boarding is provided in any hostel managed, controlled and maintained by the State, or the person responsible for such learner's maintenance, must pay such boarding fees as the Minister may determine. - (4) Different tuition, boarding or other fees may be determined for - - (a) different state secondary schools or different grades at secondary school level; - (b) any special course of study which does not form part of the normal school curriculum at a school; - (c) different centres, or classes or different courses provided in such centres or classes; - (d) different hostels or categories of hostels in which boarding is provided; and - (e) different learners or categories of learners to whom education or boarding referred to in subsections (2) and (3), respectively, is provided.
+- (2) A learner to whom boarding is provided in a hostel managed, controlled and maintained by the State, or the person responsible for maintenance of the learner, must pay the boarding fees determined by the Minister. - (3) Different boarding fees may be determined for - - (a) different state secondary schools or different grades at secondary school level; - (b) different hostels or categories of hostels in which boarding is provided; and - (c) different learners or categories of learners to whom boarding referred to in subsection (2) is provided.